Thais mourn dozens, mainly kids, killed in day care attack

 “When I looked, I saw she had been slashed in the face with a knife,” the 58-year-old said, holding back tears.

-King Maha Vajiralongkorn and Queen Suthida were expected later in the day to go to hospitals, where seven of the 10 people wounded remain.
-A vigil was planned in a central park in Bangkok, the nation’s capital.
+King Maha Vajiralongkorn and Queen Suthida visited hospitals, where seven of the 10 people wounded are being treated, and met with family members of victims in what he said was a bid to boost morale.

+“It is a tragedy that this evil thing has happened,” the monarch told reporters during a rare public appearance.
+“But right now, we have to think of what we can do to improve things to the best of our ability.”

 Police identified the attacker as Panya Kamrap, 34, a former police sergeant fired earlier this year because of a drug charge involving methamphetamine.
 He had been due to appear in court Friday.
 An employee told a Thai TV station that Panya’s son had attended the day care but hadn’t been there for about a month.